 Some of the main reasons why people browse online but end up shopping offline are essentially matters of logistics and pricing strategy.
 Keeping shipping costs at the minimum level, quick deliveries, and easy and convenient return policies, similar to what ASOS does can help online retailers better compete.

 Being able to cater to shoppers needs to better experience the products is a trickier challenge.
-However, with the help of technologies such as Augmented Reality and Artificial Intelligence, you can tackle this issue in an innovative and customer-centric way.
+However, with the help of technologies such as Image Recognition and Artificial Intelligence, you can tackle this issue in an innovative and customer-centric way.

 1. Offer an in-home product experience

 Online retailers may not be able to offer an in-store experience, but they can offer an in-home experience, and Augmented Reality (AR) tech can be really useful to remain competitive by enabling product visualization.
 Let’s take a look at some examples.